sty00A4/deepslate/README.md

 # Deepslate
-deepslate is a computer craft module that wraps the craft os api functions into lua metatables
+Deepslate is a computercraft module that wraps the craft os api functions into lua metatables